Unity-Technologies/2d-renderer-samples/README.md

 # 2d-renderer-samples
-This repository contains 2D Lights samples for the 2D Renderer in LWRP to be used with Unity 2019.2 beta or newer.
+This repository contains 2D Renderer samples for the 2D Renderer in the Lightweight Render Pipeline to be used with Unity 2019.2.

 ## ⚠️ ⚠️ ⚠️ Warning ⚠️ ⚠️ ⚠️

-**Project backward compatibility between Preview versions is NOT GUARANTEED.
+**Project backward compatibility between versions is NOT GUARANTEED.
 Always backup your project before updating the package.
-Preview features here are not production ready, please DO NOT use this package for your final production.
-Preview features may be discontinued/dropped.**
+Experimental features are not production ready, please DO NOT use this package for your final production.
+Experimental features may be discontinued/dropped.**